 Doctoral students from NFF institutional members take priority.
 NFF provides financial support to a maximum of 15 external students.
 Doctoral students from the host institution are not eligible for financial support within the NFF Doctoral Initiative.

-The course faculty shall include three or more academics employed at a university in a minimum of three of the NFF member countries.
+The course faculty shall include three or more academics affiliated with NFF member universities in at least two NFF member countries

 NFF aims to stimulate variation over time with respect to course topics, host institutions and course tutors.